0xEssential/wrasslers-docs/docs/quick-start.md

 We aspire to remove this step, or allow community members to determine approvals, but at the outset 0xEssential will take a top-down approach to ensure a strong experience for all projects and players.

 We don't have an official form or anything, and hope that you will open conversation with us prior to applying for approval - we want to help!
 Please don't contribute significant resources in creative or engineering prior to having our approval.
-We may not be able to approve your project immediately based on our scaling, and we'd hate for you to take on this project before we are totally ready for you.
+We may not be able to approve your project immediately based on our scaling constraints, and we'd hate for you to take on this project before we are totally ready for you.

 ## 5. Smart contracts